tomchapin/data/README.md

 ## Contributing

-Simply edit the file and submit a pull request.
+Simply edit/add the mountains .geojson file in the proper directory and submit a pull request.